sd19spring/Audio-Visualization/README.md

 # Audio-Visualization
 # Audio-Visualization Utilizing Spotify Song Data
-Harrison-AlexScott-DavidT
+Authors: Alex Scott, David Tarazi, Harrison Mintz

 The purpose of this code is to create engaging visualizations that play alongside a User's Spotify music.
 These visualizations utilize different numerical elements of a song, such as its tempo, intensity, and danceability, to ensure the vibe of the visualization matches the vibe of the song.
+The visualizations fall into two general categories.
+The first type of visualization shows pulsing circles whose color matches the intensity of a song.
+The second type of visualization shows moving rectangles whose shape and speed is determined by the songs numerical attributes.

 To run, you must have Spotipy installed.
 You can do this with: